jreisinger/docs/data/notes/prog/git.md

 Starting a git repository
 =========================

-To start using git, you can either create a new project or get one from the Internet and start working on it.
+To start using git, you can either get a project from the Internet or create a new one:

 ```bash
 $ mkdir project